 “Focus and simplicity.
 Simple can be harder than complex; you have to work hard to get your thinking clean to make it simple”

-The above words were spoken by Steve Jobs and couldn’t be more true especially when it comes to our betting.
-So what the hell am I on about, the man that wrote about Archie scores and has a habit of bombarding you with all the maths required to be a successful!?!
+The above words were spoken by Steve Jobs and couldn’t be truer, especially when it comes to our betting.
+So what the hell am I on about, the man that wrote about Archie scores and has a habit of bombarding you with all the maths required to be successful!?!

 I left them in the bar with several bits of advice and they thanked me for sharing it.
 Will they go and profit?
 I’ll probably never know but as long as they have a separate bank, keep to level stakes and only bet when they think it’s value then they should make a profit as we all should.